India: Mumbai COVID lockdown spells trouble for businesses | DW | 02.05.2021

 Malls and hotels face similar problems.
 "Almost 35% of hotels and restaurants remain shut in the state due to last year's lockdown," pointed out Pradeep Shetty, senior vice president at the Hotel and Restaurant Association of Western India (HRAWI).
 "The turnover of the remaining establishments is below 50% against pre-COVID-19 levels.
 With the latest lockdown order, at least another 30% of restaurants will shut down permanently."

-Gurvineet Singh, CEO of the Viviana Mall, says the Maharashtra malls were the last to be opened in the country after the first lockdown, which lasted five months.
+Gurvineet Singh, CEO of the Viviana Mall in Mumbai, said the Maharashtra malls were the last to be opened in the country after the first lockdown, which lasted five months.
 "We were just recovering from the first wave then the second wave came in.
 We have never got any help from the government whatsoever," Singh told DW.

-Studying the impact of a probable national lockdown, Bank of America Securities has published a note written by Indranil Sen Gupta and Aastha Gudwani which says "a month of nationwide lockdown costs 100-200 basis points (bps) (1-2%) of GDP.
+Studying the impact of a probable national lockdown, BofA Securities has published a note written by Indranil Sen Gupta and Aastha Gudwani which says "a month of nationwide lockdown costs 100-200 basis points (bps) (1-2%) of GDP.
 This poses a 300 bps (3%) risk to our 9% real GDP growth forecast for FY22."

 Asia-Pacific Financial Institutions, S&P has also reported that controlling the pandemic remains a key risk for the Indian economy.
 "The impact of national lockdowns on the economy, depending on their length and scope, could be substantial," the report said.